Complete guide to developing WebAssembly applications for AkiraOS. Apps can be written in C, Rust, or Python (MicroPython).

 The AkiraSDK/ submodule includes include/akira_api.h and ready-to-build sample apps in AkiraSDK/wasm_apps/.

-# Build all sample apps
+# Build all C sample apps

 cd ~/akira-workspace/AkiraOS/AkiraSDK/wasm_apps